-Our Light Duty Boltless Storage Racks use galvanized steel as its base material.
+Our Light Duty Boltless Storage Racks are made of Galvanized Steel to ensure product durability and corrosion protection.
 Despite the fact that hot-dip galvanization was first practiced in the 17th century and subsequently widely applied by many industries, galvanized steel remains a mystery to many modern consumers.

 What is Hot-dip Galvanizing?

 Hot-dip galvanizing involves the immersion of steel work-pieces into a bath of molten zinc heated to a temperature of approximately 840 F. The zinc alloys with the surface of the base metal to form a protective finish.
 The zinc reacts with the oxygen in the atmosphere to form zinc oxide.
 The most important benefit of hot-dip galvanization is enhanced protection against corrosion.